kristjanjansen/trip2_vagrant/README.md

 ## Get the data

 You'll need to pass your public key to the old trip server first.
+Use

+    cat /root/.ssh/id_rsa.pub

+and pass it to admin.
 Then, in virtual machine:

     ./update_db secret trip-remote-db-password